Riga · Latvia

 Riga sits on the Daugava River.
 The medieval Old Town occupies a compact area with the Art Nouveau district extending north.
 Central Market is south of Old Town.
 The Left Bank (Āgenskalns, etc.) is across the river.
 Jūrmala beach resort is 25 minutes by train.

 Main Districts Old Town (Vecrīga): Medieval core.
 Centrs: Art Nouveau, embassies.
 Central Market: Food halls, station.
-Quiet Centre: Parks, wooden houses.
+Quiet Centre: Art Nouveau concentration, parks.
 Left Bank: Āgenskalns, Kalnciema, local life.

 Accommodation Map